-Businesses apply for loans from Money&Co.
-It's quick to fill in the simple application form.
+Apply for your loan from Money&Co by filling in the simple application form.
 You pay £50 to submit your application.
-We take £50 off your arrangement fee if the loan completes.

 We check your business's finances.
 If we approve your application, we'll give your business a risk rating (A+, A, B+, B or C+).
 A+ denotes the lowest risk.
 The lower your risk, the lower your interest rate is likely to be.

 In the auction, lenders decide which businesses they want to lend to and at what interest rate.
 The minimum they can lend is £10.
 If a loan reaches 100% funding, further bids will knock out higher interest rates, lowering the overall cost of the loan.